open-mmlab/mmengine/docs/en/advanced_tutorials/cross_library.md

 ## Use detector across libraries:

-Using an algorithm across libraries is a little bit complex.
+Using an algorithm from another library is a little bit complex.

 An algorithm contains multiple submodules.
 Each submodule needs to add a prefix to its `type`.
 Take  using MMDetection's YOLOX in MMTracking as an example: